yaikobzeray/dev-journal/activity_log.md

 Planned the next sprint: breaking down user stories into tasks.
 Good estimation practice.

 *Logged at 16:36 · Commit #1 · Salzburg, Austria 🇦🇹*

+## [FLUTTER] Wednesday, 26 June 2024 — Entry 2

+Explored Flutter Navigator 2.0 for declarative routing.
+More complex than Navigator 1.0 but much more powerful.

+*Logged at 16:36 · Commit #2 · Salzburg, Austria 🇦🇹*